 We are the oldest international program of the renowned Moscow Art Theatre School.
 Established in 1992 in Boston by Oleg Tabakov, Artistic Director of the Chekhov Moscow Art Theatre who was then the Dean of the Moscow Art Theatre (MXAT) School, it has recently celebrated its 25th anniversary.
 While our first class was only 17 students, we have trained over 750 students total.

 We can't answer this question for you.
 We teach Stanislavsky System the way it is taught today at the Moscow Art Theatre School.
 We are the teachers of that School, actors and directors of the Moscow Art Theatre.
 We think that the Stanislavsky System is the grammar of acting.
 We are not teaching a particular style, or a genre.
 Instead we are trying to help each actor finding a way to him or her own self.

-Our summer session runs for four weeks in July.
-The exact dates for 2019 will be available soon.
+Our summer session runs for four weeks in July and August.

 You will find us on a quiet street in the city center, near the Train Station.
 In the Cultural Center The Moscow House.
 Here we found everything we need to run the summer school: well lit classrooms and studios, wide hallways, showers, and even a green room and a cafeteria.